Violent mining strikes could spread, says Implats

 Production for the 2012 financial year came in at 1.45 million ounces and Implats is now unlikely to hit its 2014 target of 2 million ounces.

-South Africa’s platinum industry is struggling to survive as input costs, such as electricity and labour, climb and the platinum price falls.
+South Africa’s platinum industry is struggling to survive as input costs, such as electricity and labor, climb and the platinum price falls.

-The flaring labour unrest and concerns over South Africa’s declining supply has provided some respite for the metal’s price, which has climbed by about $150 dollars in the past week.
+The flaring labor unrest and concerns over South Africa’s declining supply has provided some respite for the metal’s price, which has climbed by about $150 dollars in the past week.

 Implats still has a way to go to reassure investors.
-Apart from labour concerns, it must still finalize the sale of a 31 percent stake in its Zimplats operations to the Zimbabwean government.
+Apart from labor concerns, it must still finalize the sale of a 31 percent stake in its Zimplats operations to the Zimbabwean government.

 Chief financial officer Brenda Berlin told a media conference call that discussions were centered on the value and funding of the stake.
 She said that other buyers would be engaged only if the funding was not secured by the Zimbabwean government. ($1 = 8.3193 South African rand)